-Alternative dispute resolution ("ADR") is used to describe multiple methods of resolving legal disputes without actually going to court.
-These methods include arbitration, mediation, and negotiation, among others — all are designed to be more cost effective and take a shorter period of time than court, and leave the dispute out of public record.
+Alternative Dispute Resolution ("ADR") includes a variety of methods of resolving legal disputes without actually going to court.
+These methods include arbitration, mediation, and negotiation, among others.
+All are designed to be less formal, less expensive, and less time-consuming than court, and generally leave the dispute out of public record.

-There are many benefits to using ADR instead of the court system: disputes can be settled more quickly than if the parties waited for a court date and to go through trial; parties can save money by avoiding litigation expenses; parties often feel that they have more control over the process and the outcome than they do at trial; and because it is a less adversarial process, it can preserve the relationship between the parties.
-There are also benefits for the attorneys involved.
+Other benefits of using ADR instead of the court system include: parties often feel that they have more control over the process and the outcome than they do at trial; and because it is a less adversarial process, it can preserve the relationship between parties.
+ADR can also benefit the attorneys involved.
 Clients can come away feeling like there has been a win-win resolution where the attorney was the problem solver, which increases client satisfaction and creates repeat business and referrals.

 The difference between arbitrators and judges is also an important consideration.
-When parties file a case in court, they do not have the ability to choose the judge that will preside over their matter.
+Courts do not allow parties to choose the judge that will preside over their matter.
 However, in arbitration, parties often have the ability to choose who their arbitrator will be.
-For example, the parties may select from a pool of arbitrators, or eliminate choices from the provided options.
 Additionally, arbitrators may be required to be experts in the field, whereas judges may or may not have any knowledge of the underlying matters in dispute.

 ADR is a growing field with opportunities in most government agencies, the private sector, public interest organizations, as well as internationally at entities such as the World Bank, Permanent Court of Arbitration, and many others.